puppetlabs/puppetlabs-apt/README.md

 For more information, see our [module contribution guide.](https://docs.puppetlabs.com/forge/contributing.html)

-To see who's already involved, see the [list of contributors.](https://github.com/puppetlabs/puppetlabs-apt/graphs/contributors)
+To see who's already involved, see the [list of contributors.](https://github.com/puppetlabs/puppetlabs-apt/graphs/contributors) YAY arst